hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 spring.datasource.password=mypassword
 ```

-To run this *pacakged* version of the application run:
+To run this *packaged* version of the application run:

 ```bash
 java -jar myapp-1.0.0-SNAPSHOT.jar